Powerdraw Setup

 • Other objects that should remain fixed in position

 As you become more comfortable using Visio, you may choose to add other commands.
-However, when starting out, it is best to keep the toolbar simple and avoid excessive customization.
+However, when starting, it is best to keep the toolbar simple and avoid excessive customization.

 1. Close Visio